fathineos/flask_base/README.md

 # Flask-Base library #

 Flask Base is a library based on Flask and provides commonly used functionality to web applications which run on top of it.
-It may also work as a stand alone application.
+It may also run as a stand alone application.
 [Flask](http://flask.pocoo.org/) is a microframework for Python to easily create Web Apps.

 ### What is this repository for? ###

-* Managing Configurations
+* Handling application Configurations
-* Handling Databases and migration mechanism
+* Modular Database Connection initialization and migration mechanism with alembic
-* Testing Framework
+* Testing Framework with nose, coverage, pep8
+* Libraries for common functionalities

 ### Installation ###

-1. Install packages
+1.Install system dependencies
 ```
-sudo apt-get install python-virtualenv, python-pip, dos2unix, mysql
+sudo apt-get install python-virtualenv, python-pip, mysql, python-mysql
 ```
-2. Setup environment:
+2.Setup environment:
 ```
 make all
 ```